OfficerClucks/Notes-For-CS-3823/Chapter 0 Notes.md

 - e.g., N = {1, 2, 3, . . .}, Z = {. . . , −2, −1, 0, 1, 2, . . .}

 Empty set: ∅

+## Operations on Sets
+Union (∪): A ∪ B is the set of elements in either A or B (or both).

+Intersection (∩): A ∩ B is the set of elements in both A and B.

+Complement (A): A is the set of elements not in A.

+Difference (\): A\B is the set of elements that belong to A but not B.

+Difference (∆): A∆B is the set of elements that are either in set A or in set B but not in both